 Come in and meet your inner nomad.

-Join me, Guy Lankester, creator of From Here 2 Timbuktu, Djeneba my masterchef wife, her brother Maddou, and our daughters Mimi and Nana on Caravan Africa.
+Join me, Guy Lankester, creator of From Here 2 Timbuktu, and Djeneba my masterchef wife on a nomadic journey in Africa.

 We promise you the simple life of the nomad family caravan, an adventure every day and home cuisine from a professional chef.